cs4110/2016fa-web/src/syllabus.md

 ## Problem Sets

 Problem sets are due periodically at 11:59 PM.
+See the [course schedule][schedule].

+[schedule]: /schedule.html

 ### Timeliness

-You have **two slip days** that you can allocate to problem sets throughout the semester: turn in two assignments one days late, or one assignment two days late, with no penalty.
-The course staff will tell you when you have used a slip day.
+You have **three slip days** that you can allocate to problem sets throughout the semester.
+You can use at most **two slip days per assignment**.
+When you use a slip day, it lets you turn in the assignment 24 hours late without penalty.

 We will **drop one score** to calculate your final grade: that is, your lowest-scoring problem set won't count, even if that score is zero.